Arzachena, Sardinia: 9 Top Attractions And 5 Best Beaches

 Explore the city center

 The center of Arzachena is a real gem.
-It’s warm, colorful, and makes you want to get lost while wandering.
+It’s warm, colorful, and makes you want to explore.
 The typical houses, made with a granite façade and often colored with pastel tones, are all worth a few pictures and contribute to the cozy atmosphere.

 You should definitely head towards Piazza Risorgimento and visit the churches in the area, starting from Santa Maria della Neve church, which is located precisely in that square.